-Finally, we are optimistic that the case-control method employed here may be applied to many other contexts of cybercrime measurement.
-It is our hope that doing so will lead to deeper understanding of the issues defenders should prioritize.
+We are optimistic that the case-control method employed here may be applied to many other contexts of cybercrime measurement.
+We note that, when possible, the findings of case-control studies should be complemented by other forms of experimentation that directly isolate explanatory factors.
+It is our hope that both retrospective case-control studies and prospective experimentation will be more widely adopted by cybercrime researchers, which will in turn yield deeper understanding of the issues defenders should prioritize.